 For example, we know that a full-service restaurant will most likely be valued at around 30 percent of gross annual revenue, assuming that the bottom line earnings support that appraisal number.

 We also know that the majority of businesses will appraise for somewhere in the range of 2 to 3.5 times discretionary earnings.
-As just two examples, a convenience store will appraise at approximately 2.25 times discretionary earnings plus inventory at cost, and a lawn maintenance service valuation will average about 2.75 times discretionary earnings.
+As just two examples, a retail gift shop will appraise at approximately 2.5 times discretionary earnings plus inventory at cost, and a lawn maintenance business valuation will average about 2.75 times discretionary earnings.